 My favorite thing is getting brushed by my Dad.
 I hang with him all day in his office.

 I’m Tewy.
 Named for the movie Ratatouille.
-The word, Touille was going to be too difficult to spell at the vet clinic, so my name is spelled, T-E-W-Y. I look a little like the Zen Master Harold-of-God.
+The word, Touille was going to be too difficult to spell at the vet clinic, so my name is spelled, T-E-W-Y. I look a little like the Zen Master, Harold-of-God.
 I live in the studio with Bea.
 My nickname is Professor Tewtsbury.

 I appeared at the studio community food bowl in Summer 2020.
 My ear was nipped, meaning I had already been neutered by a kind person.
 When my parents had me examined by a vet, my microchip read, Stripe Feral.
 From the listed zip code, they surmised I rode for over 40 miles in a construction worker’s truck.
 However, I prefer for them to know I was divinely guided to their back door.
 I’m lucky.
 They updated the info on my microchip to our home, and I became the 6th cat.

 When Louie lived with us, before moving to a new farm home, we spent a lot of time playing and napping together.
 Our day is spent hiding behind things and jumping out at Bea, or chasing each other through the studio.

 Since I decided to come inside and be a house cat, life is much better.
 Bea and I snuggle most days.
 Cat naps are better in soft donut beds with buddies.